ehoffmanlab/Weinschutz-Mendes-et-al-2023-behavior/README.md

-# Weinschutz-Mendes-et-al-2023-behavior
+# Visual Startle
-MATLAB code

 The following scripts were used to analyze visual startle response for the paper, "High-throughput Functional Analysis of Autism Genes in Zebrafish
-Identifies Convergence in Dopaminergic and Neuroimmune Pathways"
+Identifies Convergence in Dopaminergic and Neuroimmune Pathways" by Weinschutz Mendes et al., 2023